For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 The University of Illinois at Urbana, Champaign dates back to 1867.
 Today, the university has numerous locations including Illinois Online , the distance learning program that takes place via a modern elearning platform.
 The university has been accredited by the Higher Learning Commission since 2010.

 The typical plan of study for this master’s degree in educational administration and leadership comprises a minimum of 32 credit hours.
-You’ll get to choose 6 core courses from a selection of around 20, in addition to making similar choices later in your studies.
+You’ll get to choose six core courses from a selection of around 20, in addition to making similar choices later in your studies.
 This allows for a highly customizable program of study that you can align to your specific career aspirations.

 You’ll take 24 hours in courses such as education law, leading improvement and innovation, human resource management, or the school superintendency.
 You’ll then take an additional 4 hours in educational policy, organization, and leadership foundations, plus 4 hours in educational psychology foundations.